 To produce works of art that help people read and see the landscape in new ways.
 Works in the fields of painting, music, photography, dance, literature will communicate qualities of the landscape that, along with the site’s ecology, make it unique.
 These will be used to convey ideas in a conservation manual/ artists’ book that will reveal the site in multiple ways as well as lay out guidelines for conservation.

 02. ART | CONSERVATION

 To reframe the relationship between the arts and conservation, promoting the idea that breaking down the boundaries between art, science and policy will result in new approaches to winning conservation gains, in the fields of design, policy, media, and education.

 To create conservation plans for safeguarding and inhabiting wild places that integrate ecology, culture, and economics.
-After the pilot program at Shillim, several programs per year will run at sites around the world where the need for a fresh approach to conservation is critical.
-Once a year a wrap-up will take place at Shillim, where lessons learned and methods developed through the global programs will be shared.
+After the pilot program at Shillim, we plan to run program at sites around the world where the need for a fresh approach to conservation is critical.
+Ongoing retreats will take place at Shillim, where lessons learned and methods developed through will be shared.